What Counts as Persecution When Applying for Asylum or Refugee Status

 The word "persecution" comes straight from U.S. immigration law, which mentions it in its definition of "refugee."
 (See the Immigration and Nationality Act at I.N.A.
 Section 101(a)(42).)
 However, the law does not give any separate definition of persecution, nor specifically list the types of harm that will be considered.

 In most cases, however, individual applicants will need to prove that what they suffered or fear should be viewed as persecution, drawing on court decisions initiated by previous applicants.
-Seemingly acknowledging the lack of specificity regarding this concept, the Ninth Circuit Court of Appeals said that, "Persecution covers a range of acts and harms," and "[t]he determination that actions rise to the level of persecution is very fact-dependent."
+Seemingly acknowledging the lack of specificity regarding this concept, the Ninth Circuit Court of Appeals said, "Persecution covers a range of acts and harms," and "[t]he determination that actions rise to the level of persecution is very fact-dependent."
 (See Cordon-Garcia v.
 INS, 204 F.3d 985, 991 (9th Cir.
 2000).)

-On the other hand, the Seventh Circuit has noted that, "actions must rise above the level of mere ‘harassment' to constitute persecution."
+On the other hand, the Seventh Circuit noted that, "actions must rise above the level of mere ‘harassment' to constitute persecution."
 (See Tamas-Mercea v.
 Reno, 222 F.3d 417, 424 (7th Cir.
 2000).)
 And the First Circuit added that the experience "must rise above unpleasantness, harassment and even basic suffering."
 (See Nelson v.
 INS, 232 F.3d 258, 263 (1st Cir.
 2000).)

 Persecution can definitely include harms that aren't physical, or immediate threats to one's life or freedom.
 (See INS v.
 Stevic, 467 U.S. 407 (1984); Surita v.
 INS, 95 F.3d 814 (9th Cir.
 1996.).

-Types of Harm That Amount to Persecution
+Specific Types of Harm That Amount to Persecution

 • torture: a severe human rights violation that may involve physical violence, deliberate infliction of mental harm, prolonged unlawful detention, rape and sexual violence, and so on